Metyu5/SATAC-Android/README.md

 # SATAC Android App

 **SATAC** is a simple Android application designed to provide users with an easy and efficient experience.
-This app is developed using **Android Studio** with **Java/Kotlin** and offers a user-friendly interface to facilitate interactions with Android devices.
+This app is developed using **Android Studio** with **Java** and offers a user-friendly interface to facilitate interactions with Android devices.

 ## 🎶 About This App